dseguin/asteroids/readme.txt

 The "asteroids.conf" configuration file sits in the same directory as the executable.
 The options are as follows:

-  vsync      STATE   - where "STATE" can be on, off, or lateswap physics    STATE   - where "STATE" can be on or off init-count COUNT   - where "COUNT" can be an integer between 0 and 16 max-count  COUNT   - where "COUNT" can be an integer between 0 and 256
+  vsync       STATE   - where "STATE" can be on, off, or lateswap physics     STATE   - where "STATE" can be on or off init-count  COUNT   - where "COUNT" can be an integer between 0 and 16 max-count   COUNT   - where "COUNT" can be an integer between 0 and 256 aster-scale SCALE   - where "SCALE" can be a number between 0.5 and 2 aster-massL MASS    - where "MASS" can be a number between 0.1 and 5 aster-massM MASS    - where "MASS" can be a number between 0.1 and 5 aster-massS MASS    - where "MASS" can be a number between 0.1 and 5 fullscreen  STATE   - where "STATE" can be on, off, or desktop full-res    RES     - where "RES" is a WxH screen resolution win-res     RES     - where "RES" is a WxH screen resolution

 Example asteroids.conf: